jmrtnz94/catecismo/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 For development, you will only need Node.js installed on your environment.
-And code editor of your choice.
+And a code editor of your choice.
 I use [Visual Studio Code](https://code.visualstudio.com/).

 ### Node